Marshall Crenshaw: 1980–1985

-His second album, Field Day, was released in June 1983 with a bigger production courtesy of producer Steve Lillywhite that divided opinion at the time.
+His second album, Field Day, was released in June 1983 with a bigger production courtesy of producer Steve Lillywhite which divided opinion at the time.
 Despite positive critical reception, the album was a commercial disappointment, charting lower than his debut at number 52.
 Despite Crenshaw's enthusiasm for the song, lead single "Whenever You're on My Mind" failed to reach the Hot 100, peaking third on the Bubbling Under charts.
 Crenshaw later defended the album's production, criticizing the UK-released U.S. Remix EP of watered-down alternate mixes of the album tracks "Our Town", "For Her Love" (in standard and extended versions) and "Monday Morning Rock."

 Due to the commercial decline of Field Day, Crenshaw's relationship with Warner Bros. began to deteriorate and he sought to change his sound on his third album.
 1985's Downtown featured a rootsier sound and was stewarded by producer T Bone Burnett (except for "Blues Is King", produced by Mitch Easter).
 The album reached number 110 on the Billboard chart.